flutter/website/src/docs/get-started/editor.md

 ### Linux or Windows

+Use the following instructions for Linux or WIndows:

    1. Open plugin preferences (**File > Settings > Plugins**).
    1. Select **Marketplace**,  select the Flutter plugin and click **Install**.